joergkrause/nyaf/src/packages/@nyaf/lib/README.md

 [![Donate](https://img.shields.io/badge/donate-paypal-blue.svg?style=flat-square)](https://paypal.me/joergisageek)
 [![libera manifesto](https://img.shields.io/badge/libera-manifesto-lightgrey.svg)](https://liberamanifesto.com)

-# Introducing @nyaf
+# Introducing ny@f

-The name @nyaf is an acronym for "Not Yet Another Framework".
+The name ny@f is an acronym for "Not Yet Another Framework".
 It is, in fact, an entirely new concept of Web development support libraries, a so called "thin library".

 It's simple, has a flat learning curve, doesn't need any special tools.
 Keep your tool chain, get the power.
 It can replace all the complex stuff such as React or Angular entirely, indeed.